ilya-kavalenka/RECSEN/docs/introduction.md

 ### Sample Protocol 4

 Now we would like to add a subscription mechanism to allow the client start and stop receiving market data updates while staying logged-in and connected.
-[SampleProtocol_4.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/Language/SampleProtocol_4.rs?raw=true) introduces five new subscription message types and additional statments in the Client and Server processors.
+[SampleProtocol_4.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/docs/SampleProtocols/SampleProtocol_4.rs?raw=true) introduces five new subscription message types and additional statments in the Client and Server processors.

 ```
-message SubscribeRequest
+message SubscribeRequest;
-{
-}

-message SubscribeAccept
+message SubscribeAccept;
-{
-}

 message SubscribeReject
 {
     string Text;
 }

-message UnsubscribeRequest
+message UnsubscribeRequest;
-{
-}

-message UnsubscribeAccept
+message UnsubscribeAccept;
-{
-}
 ```

 Note that once logged in (@L1) the client may only receive a Logout message from the server, it may not receive SnapshotRefresh messages yet.
 It is allowed to either send a SubscribeRequest or Logout message to the server at this stage.
 In response to a SubscribeRequest message the client may receive a SubscribeAccept or SubscribeReject message from the server.
 The continue statement defines a repetition of the subscribe procedure in response to the SubscribeReject message.
 The control flow continues outside the subscribe operation upon receive of a SubscribeAccept message.